jxfuller1/Extended-QTableView/README.md

 This is a work in progress project.

+This is based on a table UI element from an expensive piece of software from my work that is extremely handy for a manufacturing environment for tracking work/showing data.
+I thought I'd recreate it.

 This QTableView uses a custom QHeaderView, QAbstractTableModel, QStyledItemDelegate QSortFilterProxyModel and more.
 It has features that simulate checkboxes, sub-table widgets, searching, filtering, sorting.